theowenyoung/archive-actionsflow/docs/triggers/2-webhook.md

 ## Trigger Webhook

-The webhook URL is in the following format, you should set this url to the third party service webhook settings.
+The webhook URL is in the following format, you should set this URL to the third party service webhook settings.

 ```bash
 https://webhook.actionsflow.workers.dev/<owner>/<repo>/<workflow-file-name>/webhook?__token=<your-github-personal-token>